tanem/chirp/README.md

 ### Server

-The [Stweam](https://github.com/tanem/stweam) module is used to connect to [Twitter's public stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) using the track keywords provided on startup.
-The key information required for the Twitter connection is loaded by [habitat](https://github.com/brianloveswords/habitat).
-[Shoe](https://github.com/substack/shoe) is used to stream the response back to connected browsers.
+ * The [Stweam](https://github.com/tanem/stweam) module is used to connect to Twitter's public stream using the track keywords provided on startup
+ * The key information required for the Twitter connection is loaded by [habitat](https://github.com/brianloveswords/habitat)
+ * [Shoe](https://github.com/substack/shoe) is used to stream the response back to connected browsers.

 ### Browser

-[Browserify](https://github.com/substack/node-browserify) is used to package up the various browser modules.
-This means we can use the [browser-specific stream module](https://github.com/substack/stream-browserify) to deal with the server response.
-Rendering is then carried out by [React](https://github.com/facebook/react).
+ * [Browserify](https://github.com/substack/node-browserify) is used to package up the various browser modules
+ * The [browser-specific stream module](https://github.com/substack/stream-browserify) to deal with the server response
+ * Rendering is then carried out by [React](https://github.com/facebook/react).